 [a] Native Apps is a placeholder to indicate AM is not just a browser-based technology product.
 An example of a native app would be something written to use our REST APIs, such as the sample OAuth 2.0 Token Demo app.

-AM 5.5 supports several versions of the web policy agent and the Java EE policy agent.
-For supported container versions and other platform requirements related to policy agents, refer to the ForgeRock Web Policy Agent documentation and the ForgeRock Java EE Policy Agent documentation.
+AM 5.5 supports several versions of web agents and Java agents.
+For supported container versions and other platform requirements related to agents, refer to the ForgeRock Access Management Web Agents Release Notes and the ForgeRock Access Management Java Agents Release Notes.

 Chapter 6.
 Getting Started for Architects and Deployers